uozuAho/cslint/readme.md

     - DONE add to add_linting script
     - DONE try it
     - add lint and format script
+    - add help msg to end of add_linting script
     - clean linting script
         - use run for other cmd calls
         - use result type everywhere